The non-credit Rochester Scholars classes are offered for one-, two-, and three-week sessions over the summer for rising 9-12 grade students.

 Will I have a roommate?

 We try to make the summer experience as much like a first-year college experience as possible, and part of that experience is learning to live with new people.
-Therefore, you will share a double room with another Pre-College student.
+Therefore, you will share a room with another Pre-College student.
 In rare circumstances, there may be three students to a room.
 You are matched with your roommate based on gender, age/grade, and "best fit" characteristics identified through your application paperwork.
 You will live in a residence hall with other students from the program, where you'll be able to participate in activities planned by your Pre-College counselor.
-Based on availability, students may be placed in single room; however, this is rare.
+Based on availability, students may be placed in a single room; however, this is rare.

 May I know my roommates’ names and home addresses before the summer program begins?